CHRIS Frequently Asked Questions

 Users cannot delete a timeline.
 If you accidentally create an unneeded timeline, contact the CHRIS Help Desk for assistance.

-Record Review refers to the review of printed or electronic child records relevant to the Screening or Evaluation activities.
+Record review is a type of screening.
+It consists of a review of printed or electronic child records relevant to the referral request.

 Yes.
 The Birth County list only includes Florida counties.
 If the birthplace is outside Florida, leave the Birth County field blank and enter the state or country in the appropriate field.

 The purpose of the transition conference is to discuss with the parent and others the things that need to be occurring to enable a smooth transition and to develop the transition plan.
 A referral for consideration for Part B services is premature prior to the transition conference.
-Any Screening events prior to the Transition Conference should be included in the case management records, not on a timeline.
+Any screening events prior to the Transition Conference should be included in service coordination, not on a timeline.

 If your question is related to CHRIS, contact your local data facilitator.